 Natural Sound Field

-The first is the concept of the headphone using technology to create a more natural sound field than that delivered by conventional headphones.
+The first is the concept of headphones using technology to create a more natural sound field than that delivered by conventional headphones.

-The goal is not that different on paper to something like S-Logic from Ultrasone but done in a very different way.
+The goal is not that different on paper from something like S-Logic from Ultrasone but done in a very different way.

 Natural Sound Quality

-The second distinct pitch is the quality of that sound delivered.
-In the same way the CZ-1 is designed to give a speaker-like experience the selection of driver technology and materials used to build the headphones is also key to delivering what they believe is a life-like and listenable presentation.
+The second distinct pitch is the quality of the sound delivered.
+In the same way, the CZ-1 is designed to give a speaker-like experience the selection of driver technology and materials used to build the headphones is also key to delivering what they believe is a life-like and listenable presentation.

 Extended listening Comfort Levels